 In all 23% of students achieved an ATAR over 95 and 41% of students achieved an ATAR over 90.

 The 2020 cohort plan to study a diverse range of courses from medicine and allied health to interior design and commerce.

 ADDITIONAL STUDENT ACHIEVEMENTS

 In addition to success in their core subjects, our students are consistently provided with opportunities to demonstrate their skills and achievements in a wide variety of other areas.

-Some of the many areas in which our students have excelled in the last twelve months are:
+Some of the many areas in which our students have excelled in the last few years are: